 Home of the Heart is a *subtly sensual romance novel first published by Avalon as a "Career Romance."
-Linda has updated it and it is now available as an eBook.
+Linda has updated it and it will soon be available as an eBook.

 Ms. Kurth's characters steer the reader through the frenetic L.A. design scene, soaring to a luxurious New York penthouse, and dreaming on a romantic tour of Oregon, as they pursue their fascinating careers.
 Thomas Bouregy & Co., Publishers

 Meg is no saccharine heroine.
 However, despite her very real, yet emotional issues, she demonstrates talent, love, and finally, devotion.
 Matt is an unusual hero, an extrovert with a capital ‘E.’ He falls in love as quickly as he ultimately transforms.
 This story is replete with vivid problems and accurate, if speedy, solutions.
 HOME OF THE HEART is a wonderful first novel which is sure to find a place in the reader’s heart.
 A Rendezvous Review